-Children at St Budeaux Foundation School now read in school for 20 minutes, three times per week, as part of the Accelerated Reader Program.
-This program has not only been specifically designed to improve pupils’ reading ability and continue to raise their reading age, but also to encourage and nurture a love of reading that will continue into secondary school and beyond.
+Children at St Budeaux Foundation School now read in school each day as part of the Accelerated Reader Scheme.
+This scheme has not only been specifically designed to improve pupils’ reading ability and continue to raise their reading age, but also to encourage and nurture a love of reading that will continue into secondary school and beyond.
 We want reading to be fun.

 The Accelerated Reader Program works by identifying a pupils' ZPD (Zone of Proximal Development) which is essentially a selection of books that will not only match their ability, but will also challenge them and develop their vocabulary.
 Pupils then choose books that fall within this range (the children are encouraged to choose books from a range of genres).
 When they have finished the book, they take a short, electronic quiz that assesses their understanding of the book.
 This enables teachers to have meaningful discussions with pupils about their reading and how we can help them to develop.
 It also enables teachers to identify more efficiently, those children who may require extra intervention and support with their reading.

 Teachers continuously monitor the pupils’ progress and achievements.
 After three successful quizzes (pupils need to score 80% to be successful), children are moved onto the next book level.
 Every six weeks, each pupil takes a STAR test which provides teachers with a precise record of a child’s current reading age and new ZPD.